Random and Seed

 If you want to use the same seed for all your data providers, then using Generic() is your option:

-from mimesis import Generic
+from mimesis import Generic, Locale

 generic = Generic(Locale.EN, seed='Wow.
 Much seed.
 Much random.')